-Code Week is a grassroots initiative bringing coding and digital literacy to everybody in a fun and engaging way.
+Code Week is a grassroots initiative bringing coding and digital literacy to European citizens in a fun and engaging way.
 We are pleased to have been part of this initiative since 2016.
 Aiming to make a beneficial impact on today’s youth, we are organising more and more free workshops and interactive sessions for children and teachers to take part in across Europe – all in an effort to teach them the fundamentals of coding, programming and robotics.

 As active member of the internet community we find it important to be present at both smaller and larger industry events, sharing our knowledge and catching up with industry trends.
 Throughout the years, we have regularly participated in several events around Europe, such as DigitalK, Digital Assembly and Cloudfest, among others.